PhilippReber/Force_Task/README.md

 ## Prerequisites
 - Python 3.x installed on your system.
-- The "Force_Task.py" class file in the same directory as your Python script.
+- The "Force_Task.py" file in the same directory as your Python script.

 ## Loading the Class
 1. Open your Python script in your code editor.